Stone Forsythe

-Stone Forsythe (December 29, 1997) is an American football offensive tackle for the Seattle Seahawks of the National Football League (NFL).
-He played college football at Florida.
+Stone Forsythe (born December 29, 1997) is an American professional football offensive tackle for the Las Vegas Raiders of the National Football League (NFL).
+He played college football for the Florida Gators.

-Early life and high school
+Early life

 Forsythe was born and grew up in Winter Garden, Florida, and attended West Orange High School.
 He committed to play college football at Florida over offers from Kentucky and Duke.

 College career

 Forsythe redshirted his true freshman season.
 He saw his first playing time when he started the final two games of his redshirt freshman season.
 Forsythe played in all 13 of Florida's games with one start as a redshirt sophomore.
 He became a starter going into his redshirt junior season and started the final 25 games of his career.
 Forsythe appeared in 40 games with 28 starts over the course of his collegiate career.

 Professional career

+Seattle Seahawks

-Forsythe was drafted by the Seattle Seahawks in the sixth round, 208th overall, of the 2021 NFL Draft.
+Forsythe was selected by the Seattle Seahawks in the sixth round, 208th overall, of the 2021 NFL draft.
 On May 14, 2021, Forsythe signed his four-year rookie contract with Seattle worth over $3.6 million and a signing bonus of $166,000.